 However, not all zeolite is created equal.
-How the zeolite was formed impacts it's makeup, and consequently which applications it is best suited for.
+How the zeolite was formed impacts it's makeup, and consequently the applications for which it is best suited.
 Clinoptilolite, or Clino, is a naturally occurring form of zeolite that has a particularly high affinity for ammonia, making it a desirable media material.
-In addition to the various natural forms of zeolite, there are now artificially created forms of zeolite which differ from natural forms in their makeup.
+In addition to the various natural forms of zeolite, there are now artificially created forms of zeolite that differ from natural forms in their makeup.

-When choosing zeolite for your aquarium, select one that is labeled for specifically for aquarium use.
+When choosing zeolite for your aquarium, select one that is labeled specifically for aquarium use.
 For instance, most cat litter contains zeolite.
-However it's not formulated for aquarium use, and it isn't recommended.
+It's not formulated for aquarium use, and it isn't recommended.
 There is zeolite formulated specifically for freshwater aquariums, as well as for both freshwater and saltwater aquariums.
-Either formula is suitable for freshwater aquaria.
+Either formula is suitable for freshwater aquariums.
 There are also some formulas available that combine activated carbon and zeolite, a combination that is well suited to a newly set up aquarium that is experiencing a severe ammonia spike.